dongwhee-kim/QEC_Exercise/00_Background/README.md

 In superconducting systems, Quantum Error Correction (QEC) relies on parity qubits to periodically extract information from data qubits via Z- or X-type stabilizer circuits (Surface Code has **degree-4**, four data qubits mapped to one parity qubit).
 This process, known as **syndrome extraction**, projects continuous errors into discrete Pauli errors.
 These cycles repeat from initialization until the data qubits are measured (called logical measurement), with each iteration termed a QEC cycle (or round).
 And the measurement outcome of the parity qubits is called a **syndrome**.

 However, maintaining this loop is a strict race against time.
 On the existing device technology (Google Sycamore), the syndrome extraction circuit completes in approximately **1 µs** **[1, 2]**.
-This imposes a hard time constraint: if the decoding software takes longer than this hardware cycle, errors accumulate in a 'backlog,' eventually causing system failure.
+This imposes a hard time constraint: if the decoding software cannot keep up with the data generation rate (throughput), the backlog grows indefinitely, causing buffer overflow.
 Consequently, designing accurate, real-time decoders is a critical area of research.

+**Note: MWPM decoding latency is permitted to exceed 1 µs.
+In fact, Google's paper reported an average decoding latency of 63 µs at distance-5, sustained for up to a million cycles [9].**

 ### Summary: Cycle Definitions & Hardware Mapping
 - **Stabilizer Circuit Execution (Steps ❶  $\rightarrow$ ❻)**: Physically executing gates and measurements.
 - **QEC Cycle / Round (Physical Loop) (Steps ❶  $\rightarrow$ ❻)**: The hardware loop that repeats every cycle.
-- **Total Latency Budget (Steps ❶  $\rightarrow$ ❽)**: The entire closed-loop latency must be **< 1 µs** to correct errors to prevent accumulated errors.
+- **Hardware Cycle Budget (Steps 1 $\to$ 7): < 1 µs**: The entire closed-loop latency must be **< 1 µs** to correct errors to prevent accumulated errors.
+Step ❽ occurs only at round 'd' or when strictly necessary (e.g., executing T-gates).

 **Detailed Description: The 1 µs QEC Feedback Loop**